AdobeDocs/experience-platform.en/help/rtcdp/get-started.md

 The Real-Time CDP profile reduces the Luma marketing team's workflow from weeks to minutes and unlocks possibilities for personalization based on this 360-degree customer view.
 The profile merges the behavioral data from when she browsed the site before she signed in, with her existing customer profile, creating a comprehensive view of Sarah.

-The marketing team can use this enhanced, [!DNL Real-time Customer Profile] to better personalize Sarah's experience and increase her brand loyalty with Luma.
+The marketing team can use this enhanced, [!DNL Real-Time Customer Profile] to better personalize Sarah's experience and increase her brand loyalty with Luma.

 ## Segments

-The powerful Adobe Experience Platform segmentation capabilities enable marketers to combine attributes, events and existing segments, based on data captured in the [!DNL Real-time Customer Profile].
+The powerful Adobe Experience Platform segmentation capabilities enable marketers to combine attributes, events and existing segments, based on data captured in the [!DNL Real-Time Customer Profile].

 <!-- ![image](assets/luma-segments.png) -->